 The EKSO GT ™ manufactured by an American Company EKSO BIONICS is a portable bionic skeleton designed for the rehabilitation of virtually every patient with lower limbs.
 It allows you to move up and down in a chair, and to walk naturally, with the correct load between the legs.
+A prerequisite for the training is the logical contact with the patient.
 The sloshing machine is powered by batteries, the movements are performed by means of motors, which helps to lose the neuromuscular functions, thanks to what it enables the following:

 - people with total paralgysis, with minimal forearm to walk and perform walking movements;